 Unfortunately, many of the historical facts regarding Thanksgiving are often left out and much of the true meaning has been lost in the simplified and politically correct version of the tale.
 The true story, he explained, highlighted the faith and courage of the Pilgrims, the partnership between the settlers and the Native Americans, the failure of socialism, and the power of free enterprise.

-Limbaugh usually begins his recounting of the historical context of the first Thanksgiving by noting that he, like so many other Americans, ware never really taught about so many essential details surrounding the event, including the importance of religious freedom in the story and the inspiring resolve and bravery of the Pilgrims.
+Limbaugh usually began his recounting of the historical context of the first Thanksgiving by noting that he, like so many other Americans, was never really taught about so many essential details surrounding the event, including the importance of religious freedom in the story and the inspiring resolve and bravery of the Pilgrims.

 “On August 1, 1620, the Mayflower set sail.
 It carried a total of 102 passengers, including forty Pilgrims led by William Bradford.
 On the journey, Bradford set up an agreement, a contract, that established,” essentially socialism, “just and equal laws for all members of the new community, irrespective of their religious beliefs.
 Where did the revolutionary ideas expressed in the Mayflower Compact come from?
 From the Bible.
 The Pilgrims were a people completely steeped in the lessons of the Old and New Testaments.